appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/active-directory.md

 Once you have added the details, click the **SAVE & RESTART** button to save the configuration and restart the instance.

 After the Appsmith instance restarts, try logging in again to your account.
-You'll see a login screen with the **SIGN IN WITH SAML OIDC** button.
+You'll see a login screen with the **SIGN IN WITH OIDC SSO** button.

 <figure>
   <img src="/img/Appsmith-Login-Screen-Shows-OIDC.png" style= {{width:"400px", height:"auto"}} alt="OIDC-login"/>